 - Then click OK, close the control Panel and restart the computer.

 For Windows Servers

-- Open Server Manager and then click the Manage menu and select Remove Roles and Features.
+- Open Server Manager, click the Manage menu and select Remove Roles and Features.

-- In the Features window, clear the SMB1.0/CIFS File Sharing Support check box, and then click OK to close the window.
+- In the Features window, clear the SMB1.0/CIFS File Sharing Support check box and click OK to close the window.

 - Restart the system.